machikania/phyllosoma/scripts/README.md

 ## reservedWords.html
 The reservedWords.html is used for code construction by the team.
 This script is not needed by the users.

+## globalvars.php
+The globalvars.php is used for code construction by the team.
+This script is not needed by the users.